Adaptive Approximate Policy Iteration: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Our work focuses on model-free algorithms for learning in \emph{infinite-horizon undiscounted continuing} Markov decision processes (MDPs), which capture tasks such as game playing, routing, and the control of physical systems.
-Unlike model-based algorithms, which estimate a model of the environment dynamics and plan based on the estimated model, model-free algorithms directly optimize the expected return of policies, which is the objective of interest.
-In combination with powerful function approximation, model-free algorithms have recently achieved impressive advances in multiple applications \citep{mnih2015human, van2016deep}.
-Unfortunately, many successful approaches come with few performance guarantees, especially in the infinite-horizon undiscounted, continuing case.
-Existing theoretical results often only apply to episodic or discounted MDPs, with either tabular representation \citep{jin2018q} or known special MDP structure \citep{even2009online, neu2010online}.
-In this work, we introduce \emph{Adaptive Approximate Policy Iteration} (AAPI), a practical model-free learning scheme that can work with function approximation.
-We analyze its performance in infinite-horizon undiscounted, continuing MDPs in terms of high-probability regret with respect to a fixed policy.
+Our work focuses on model-free algorithms for learning in \emph{infinite-horizon undiscounted } Markov decision processes (MDPs), also known as average-reward MDPs.
+Although model-free algorithms have recently achieved impressive advances in multiple applications \citep{mnih2015human, van2016deep}, few performance guarantees exist, especially in the average-reward case with function approximation.
+In this work, we propose \emph{Adaptive Approximate Policy Iteration} (AAPI), a model-free learning scheme that can work with function approximation, and utilizes an adaptive data-dependent learning rate.
+We analyze the performance of AAPI in infinite-horizon undiscounted MDPs in terms of high-probability regret.

-Our approach follows the ``online MDP'' line of work \cite{even2009online, neu2010online}, where the agent iteratively selects policies by running an adversarial online learning algorithm in each state, and the loss fed to each algorithm is the policy Q-function in that state.
-This results in a variant of approximate policy iteration (API), where the policy improvement step produces a policy optimal in hindsight w.r.t. \emph{the sum of all previous} Q-functions rather than just the most recent one.
-The original work of \citet{even2009online} focused on the tabular case with known dynamics and adversarial reward functions.
-More recent works \citep{lazic2019politex,mflq} have adapted this approach to the realistic setting of unknown dynamics, stochastic rewards, and value function approximation.
+Our approach follows the ``online MDP'' line of work \citep{even2009online, neu2010online, lazic2019politex}, where the agent iteratively selects policies by running an online learning algorithm in each state, and the loss fed to each algorithm is the policy Q-function in that state.
+This results in a variant of approximate policy iteration (API), where the policy improvement step produces a policy optimal in hindsight w.r.t. \emph{the average of all previous} Q-functions rather than just the most recent one.
+The original work of \cite{even2009online} studied this scheme with known dynamics, tabular representation, and adversarial reward functions.
+More recent works \citep{lazic2019politex,mflq} have adapted this approach to the case of unknown dynamics, stochastic rewards, and value function approximation.
+The averaging of value functions is further justified theoretically and empirically by \cite{vieillard2019momentum} and \cite{vieillard2020leverage}.